37 Metaphors for Lost with Meaning and Examples

 14. Lost in a Black Hole

-Meaning: A black hole symbolizes an inescapable situation, drawing everything into darkness, much like feeling hopelessly lost.
+Meaning: A black hole symbolizes an inescapable situation, drawing everything into darkness.

 Examples in Context:

-• “After the tragedy, he felt like he was lost in a black hole, unable to find his way out of the darkness.”
+• He was lost in a black hole, unable to find his way out of the darkness.”

 • “The more she thought about her past, the deeper she felt herself being sucked into a black hole of regret.”